Sustainable Gaps

 Whether the gap sits in field capture, PM review, customer approval, documentation, billing, or closeout.

-Which proof is missing before the business can defend the next decision.
+Which record is missing before the business can defend the next decision.

 Which handoff needs an owner and time window.